Argsfried/calculator-swing/README.md

 # Calculator | Java
-# Calculator made in Java when I got bored months ago.
+# Calculator made in Java.

 # Features:
 - Pretty much any calculator could do